Harry Hotspur and the Percys 1377-1461

 1408 – Percy limbs on Tyne Bridge

-Percy is killed at Bramham Moor fighting Henry IV.
+Earl Percy is killed at Bramham Moor fighting Henry IV.
 His limbs are placed on the Tyne Bridge as a warning to rebels.
-Hotspur’s son Henry succeeds as Earl.
+The earl is succeeded by Henry, the son of Harry Hotspur.

-Henry IV dies and is succeeded by his son Henry V.
+Henry IV dies and is succeeded by his son Henry V as King of England.

 July 22, 1414 – Battle at Yeavering